-- To encourage creative writing by asking pupils to write their own toilet joke. - To understand what is meant by sanitation. - To understand the current global sanitation situation. - To imagine what life without sanitation would be like, and the impact this has on day to day life. - To learn about the work of WaterAid. - To understand what the Australian government is doing to tackle global sanitation issues. - To engage with local MPs about global sanitation issues.
+- To encourage creative writing by asking pupils to write their own toilet joke. - To define sanitation. - To understand the current global sanitation situation. - To imagine what life without sanitation would be like and the impact this has on day to day life. - To learn about the work of WaterAid. - To understand what the Australian government is doing to tackle global sanitation issues. - To engage with local MPs about global sanitation issues.